 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This omelet recipe for kids is so easy, they will be wanting to make their own version in no time.
-It really isn't hard to make an exceptionally good omelet with simple ingredients—the actual trick lies in making sure you use the right pan (non-stick or cast iron) and heat it to just the right temperature.
+This omelet recipe for kids is so easy they will be wanting to make their own version in no time.
+It isn't hard to make an exceptionally good omelet with simple ingredients—the trick lies in making sure you use the right pan (non-stick or cast iron) and heat it to just the right temperature.

 Omelet Recipe for Kids: Tips for a Perfect Breakfast

-This omelet recipe is simple, calling only for cheese.
-But you can certainly get creative, adding any variety of meats, vegetables, and cheeses your kids like to make the omelet to their tastes.
+This omelet recipe is not complicated, calling only for cheese, but you can certainly get creative, adding any variety of meats and vegetables your kids like to make the omelet to their tastes.

 If your kids are interested in taking part, allow them to break the eggs and whisk with water (or you can substitute the water with 1 tablespoon of milk for a creamier, fluffier texture), salt, and pepper.
 While they do that, show them how to preheat the skillet over medium heat in order for the omelet to cook evenly.

-- Spray a 10- or 12-inch non-stick or cast iron skillet with a thin coating of cooking spray (or drop 1/2 teaspoon of butter into the skillet and spread around), and heat over medium heat.
+Spray a 10- or 12-inch non-stick or cast iron skillet with a thin coating of cooking spray and heat over medium heat.

-- When skillet is hot (but not smoking), pour the egg mixture in.
+When skillet is hot (but not smoking), pour egg mixture in.

-This simple recipe is delicious paired with just ketchup.
+- This simple recipe is delicious paired with just ketchup.
 If your kids are more adventurous, try adding a side of a particular cooked vegetable each time you make this recipe and see how they react.
-Next time try adding that vegetable to the inside of their omelet if they seem to like the pairing.
+After that, you can try adding that vegetable to the inside of their omelet if they seem to like the pairing.